misteu/RPiCoffee/docs/README.md

 [ ] Checkout the positions of the relevant sensors (water, coffe grounds level) for direct access

-### UI stuff
+### Mobile / Responsive User Interface stuff

 Some time ago I put together a simple UI-prototype for the planned web app that will be rendered by the raspberry.
+I want to create a responsive interface that can be used on mobile and desktop browsers.
+I will use the skeleton CSS-only-framework for the responsiveness to keep everything small and simple.

 I used flaticons.com to find some nice icons (see credits below the images).
-As soon as the technical stuff is working, I will do a redesign with my own icons.
+As soon as the technical stuff is working, I will do a redesign with my own icons and update everything to the state actually implemented.

 Here are some impressions of the first iteration:

 ![Image of splashscreen](images/UI-Prototype/Mobile_OFFLINE_splash.jpg)
 ![Image of Offline Screen](images/UI-Prototype/Mobile_OFFLINE.jpg)